-A.A., Reinhardt College; B.A., Oglethorpe University; M.Ed., Brenau University
+Timothy A. Norton, Vice President for AdvancementB.A., University of Central Florida; M.A., Southwestern Baptist Theological Seminary

 Janna M. Moore '04, Executive Administrative Assistant to the VP for Advancement A.A.S., Gwinnett Technical College; B.S., Reinhardt College